 Sadly, Israel proved unfaithful, and accordingly lost the glorious calling that might have been hers, and the promises of the Lord’s covenant (Deuteronomy 28:1-14).
 Therefore, the Lord had no choice but to respect their freedom of will.
 And the nation was abandoned to the destiny it chose.
 And it received the curses of the Lord, “Because you did not serve the LORD your God with joy and gladness of heart, for the abundance of everything, therefore you shall serve your enemies, whom the LORD will send against you…” (Deuteronomy 28:47,48).

-Consequently, Israel’s enemies conquered them.
+Consequently, Israel’s enemies conquered the nation.
 Their kings were taken into exile with the people (Jeremiah 9:15, 16; 16:13).
 And even when they returned from exile they again backslid greatly and their apostasy climaxed when they crucified the Son of God the Savior of the world.
-The modern state of Israel never repented of its sin of killing Jesus Christ.
+The modern state of Israel never repented of killing Jesus Christ.

 Before His death, Jesus declared, “O Jerusalem, Jerusalem, the one who kills the prophets and stones those who are sent to her!
 How often I wanted to gather your children together, as a hen gathers her chicks under her wings, but you were not willing!
 See!
 Your house is left to you desolate” (Matthew 23:37,38).

-Consequently, God’s covenant was transferred to the Christians who became spiritual Israel and heirs of God’s promises.
-Jesus said, “Therefore I say to you, the kingdom of God will be taken from you and given to a nation bearing the fruits of it” (Matthew 21:43).
+Therefore, God’s covenant was transferred to the Christians who became spiritual Israel and heirs of God’s promises.
 Thus, God’s plan to save the world would no longer be dependent on the Jewish nation but on all (Jews and Gentiles) who believe in His Son.
 The “kingdom of God” was taken from the Jews and was “given to a nation bringing forth the fruits thereof” (Matthew 21:43).
 However, as individuals they may be saved by accepting Christ (Romans 11:23, 24).

 The Jewish probation ended and they were finally utterly destroyed as a nation by the Romans in 70 AD.
 It boggles the mind how a nation once so blessed by God, should fall so deep in sin as Israel did (1 Kings 9:7–9; Jeremiah 18:15–17; 19:8).